 Instructions

-- Skewer one mozzarella ball, 1 red tomato, 1 yellow tomato, one piece of roasted garlic and a leaf of fresh basil (fold if necessary).
-Continue, alternating until the sharp tip of the skewer is covered.
+- For each skewer, thread one mozzarella ball, one red cherry tomato, one yellow cherry tomato, one piece of roasted garlic, and a leaf of fresh basil (fold if necessary).
+Repeat the sequence until the skewer is filled, leaving some space at the end to hold.

 If you don’t like Chimichurri, another alternative is a Balsamic Vinegar dressing that can also be used on salads.
 Emulsify 1/3 cup of EVOO, and 1/3 cup of Balsamic vinegar and whisk.
 From there you can add roasted garlic and salt and pepper or get creative with whatever herbs you’d like.
 I might add that it goes perfectly with all sports or even a good chick flick, so don’t feel limited!
 ENJOY!